lazy-lang/Lazy/book/src/custom_types/structs.md

 ## Field modifiers

+All of the following field modifiers can be used together on a single field, and the order of the modifiers does **not** matter.

 ### Static fields

 Sometimes you want a field to be attached to the struct itself and not an instance of the struct.